 Criteria for admission are evaluated in the context of applicant's demonstrating appropriate interest and likelihood of success in completing the degree.

-Exceptions are considered for the work experience requirement and the GMAT/ GRE and GPA requirement and granted on an individual basis based on the materials submitted by the applicant.
+Exceptions are considered for the work experience requirement and the GPA requirement and granted on an individual basis based on the materials submitted by the applicant.
 Factors that may motivate exceptions include: Internship and/or co-op experience, honors earned by the applicant, professional work experience at a level deemed to illustrate superior indications of success in the program.
 An interview may be required before an admission decision.

 Program Requirements (36 credits)